 White spotting of strawberries is extremely common due to the pathogen's ability to withstand a wide range of temperatures.

-The dates are the same:
+The deadlines are the same:

 • Beginning of the growing season;